Oracle-RLAIF: An Improved Fine-Tuning Framework for Multi-modal Video Models using Reinforcement Learning from Ranking Feedback: Fine-tuning Policy Models using Oracle Ranking

 Thus the normalized DCG, \( \text{nDCG}_i = \frac{\text{DCG}_i(\hat{\text{rank}}_i)}{\text{DCG}_i(\text{rank}_i)} \in (0, 1] \), leading to bounded penalties:

 ensuring numerically stable and interpretable advantage values.

 \paragraph{3.
 Position-Sensitive Discounting.} The use of logarithmic discounting in:

 ensures that rank errors at the top are penalized exponentially more than those at the bottom.
-This encodes our preference to rank correctly the top answers, which are the ones that will be displayed to the user, while the relative rankings of worse answers are not as important.
-For example:
+This design choice explicitly encodes a prioritization to correctly rank the top answers, which are the responses actually shown to the user.
+Furthermore, our framework remains resilient to the inherent noise of lower-ranked samples.
+As noted by \citep{lambert2024rewardbench}, both reward models and LLM-as-a-Judge frameworks often collapse into high-variance "stochastic guessing" when forced to distinguish between nearly identical hard negatives.
+Thus, our penalties $(\delta)$ are constructed as follows

-Finally, the highest penalty originates from a low-ranked high-quality response:
+Finally, the highest penalty originates from a low-ranked high-quality response; for example: